Ayurvedic Treatment for Rheumatoid Arthritis

 Panchakarma care explained

-- For increasing appetite and increasing digestion, medicines like Pancha kola choorna, Ajamodadi choorna, Triphala choorna, and Vaiswanara choorna are good.
+- Medicines like Pancha kola choorna, Ajamodadi choorna, Triphala choorna, and Vaiswanara choorna are good for increasing appetite and digestion.

 - Dry fomentation with sand, medicated bandages, etc. are advisable and after that mild purgation using castor oil is also beneficial.